-- 7.42 London Plan Policies D2 and D3 require optimising site capacity through a design-led approach, whilst taking account of existing and proposed infrastructure.
+- 7.62 London Plan Policies D2 and D3 require optimising site capacity through a design-led approach, whilst taking account of existing and proposed infrastructure.
 Explanatory text to Tower Hamlets Local Plan Policy D.DH7 makes clear that proposed tall and dense developments are required to consider the criteria set out in Policy D.DH6.
-The Council's High-Density Living SPD (December 2020) provides guidance on designing for high density. - 7.43 The proposed development would have a density of 730u/ha (2525hr/ha).
+The Council's High-Density Living SPD (December 2020) provides guidance on designing for high density. - 7.63 The proposed development would have a density of 730u/ha (2525hr/ha).
 London Policy D4 requires that all proposals exceeding 30m high and 350 units per hectare must have undergone a local borough process of design scrutiny.
 The applicant has engaged extensively with officers through pre-application discussions and the scheme was considered by the Conservation and Design Advisory Panel (CADAP), which has informed the current scheme and design layout.
 The application scheme generally reflects guidance in the High-Density Living SPD, which was in draft at the time that the application was submitted.
 The London Plan (para.
 3.4.9) requires applications for higher density developments (over 350u/ha) to provide details of day-to-day servicing and deliveries, longer-term maintenance implications and the long-term affordability of running costs and service charges (by different types of occupiers).
-A condition is recommended with regards density management plan.
+A condition is recommended with regards density management plan. - 7.64 Isle of Dogs Neighbourhood Plan Policy D2 expects developments exceeding the 1,100 habitable rooms/hectare density to meet the specific expectations set out in the Mayor of London's Housing SPG for development exceeding the density matrix thresholds in the previous (2016) London Plan.
+It is noted that the updated London plan 2021 no longer makes reference to the density matrix however the proposal has been considered in relation to the Housing SPG.